Deanna Sasaki-Adams, MD

 Dr. Sasaki-Adams completed her residency at the University of North Carolina at Chapel Hill where she received extensive training in the endonasal, endoscopic approach for resection of pituitary lesions and developed partnerships with the Otolaryngology Department to advance clinical paradigms and academic endeavors centered on the treatment of skull base tumors.
 She is a partner with the UNC Malawi Initiative to work to support the advancement of neurosurgical education globally.

-Associate Professor and Associate Program Director; Section Chief of Cerebrovascular & Skull Base Neurosurgery
+Associate Professor; Section Chief of Cerebrovascular & Skull Base Neurosurgery

 Skull Base and Cerebrovascular Neurosurgery